nicklalone/IGME-689---Assembly_6502/01 - On Racing the Beam/01 - On Racing the Beam.md

 **Ephemera and Atari Stuff**
 * https://www.atarimania.com/list_ads_atari_page-_1-_2.html
 	* Ephemera and collected wisdom about the Atari over time.
-It's neat to see ads and things from when it was new.
+It's neat to see ads and things from when it was new.x`

 **Sample Code and Alt Projects**
 * Snake in Assembly: https://gist.github.com/wkjagt/9043907